yamalight/rxstate/README.md

 ## Things to keep in mind

--   Rxstate will convert all the data into [Immutable.js](https://facebook.github.io/immutable-js/) objects.
+- Rxstate has RxJS as peer dependency - don't forget to install it as well!
 - Store will always return last value to new subscribers.
--   By default, the state is updated using Immutable `.merge()` method (e.g. [Map.merge()](https://facebook.github.io/immutable-js/docs/#/Map/merge)).
+- By default, the state is updated using spread operator on new and old state (e.g. `{...oldState, ...newState}`).
 You can change that by passing `combinator` parameter during store creation, e.g.:

 ```js
 // create combinator that always returns new state